Natural Gas Laws and Incentives in Virginia

 Alternative fuel vehicles (AFVs) displaying the Virginia Clean Special Fuel license plate may use Virginia HOV lanes on specified areas of I-64, I-264, the Dulles Toll Road, and in the City of Alexandria, regardless of the number of occupants.
 For HOV lanes serving the I-66 corridor, only registered vehicles displaying Clean Special Fuel license plates issued before July 1, 2011, are exempt from HOV lane requirements.
 Eligible vehicles include dedicated AFVs; see the Virginia Department of Motor Vehicles website for a complete list of qualifying vehicles.
 The annual fee for Clean Special Fuel license plates is $25 in addition to the prescribed fee for commonwealth license plates.
 This exemption expires September 30, 2025.
 For more information, see the Virginia Department of Transportation HOV Lanes website.
 (Reference Virginia Code 33.2-501 and 46.2-749.3)

 Idle Reduction and Natural Gas Vehicle (NGV) Weight Exemption

 Any motor vehicle equipped with an auxiliary power unit or other idle reduction technology may exceed the gross, single axle, tandem axle, or bridge formula weight limits by up to 550 pounds (lbs.) to compensate for the added weight of the idle reduction technology.
 Furthermore, any NGV may exceed the limits by up to 2,000 lbs.
-To be eligible for the weight exemption, the vehicle operator must be able to provide written proof idle reduction technology weight and demonstrate or certify that it is fully functional at all times.
+To be eligible for the weight exemption, certification of the weight of the auxiliary power unit or proof that the vehicle operates on natural gas, and a demonstration that the vehicle is fully functional must be available to law enforcement officials.
 (Reference Virginia Code 46.2-1129.1 and 46.2-1129.2)